samalatesta/tbSTATIS/README.md

 ## License

-TBebm is distributed under the MIT License.
+TBcompass is distributed under the MIT License.

 ## Contact